Fremont Pass Recreational Pathway Project

 Project coordination is being led by the Summit County Open Space and Trails Department on behalf of Summit County.
 Summit County is in receipt of a Federal Lands Access Program (FLAP) grant, which carries with it significant funding, administration, engineering/design, permitting, and construction management support from the Federal Highway Administration.
 The vast majority of the project administration is being overseen by FHWA Central Federal Lands Highway Division.
 Work is also being coordinated in collaboration with the WRNF, through which the Recpath alignment traverses, and Colorado Department of Transportation (CDOT) who manage State Highway 91 to which the Recpath connects.

 Construction of the Summit County segment commenced during in spring 2020 and is scheduled to be substantially complete by fall 2020.
-Final remaining work and Project opening is anticipated to occur in 2021.
+Final remaining work and Project opening is anticipated to occur in Spring 2022.

 Planning for the other sections of the envisioned Fremont Pass Recreational Pathway is ongoing.